Rolands-Laucis/Socio/Documentation.md

     return socserv.SetPropVal('color', new_val); //assign the prop.
 Returns truthy, if was set succesfully }, //default SocioServer.SetPropVal client_writable:true, //clients can change this value.
-Default true send_as_diff:false //send only the differences in the prop values.
+Default true send_as_diff:false, //send only the differences in the prop values.
 Overrules the diff global flag.
+Default false. emit_to_sender:false //emit an update to the original client, that set a prop val and caused the update to happen, if the client is subbed to this prop.
 Default false.
 })
 ```